run-ai/docs/docs/Administrator/Researcher-Setup/template-config.md

 Templates are a way to reduce the number of flags required when using the Command-Line Interface to start workloads.
 The researcher can:

-*   Use a template by running ``runai submit --template <template-name>``
+*   Use a template by running `runai submit --template <template-name>`
-*   Review list of templates by running ``runai list template``
+*   Review list of templates by running `runai list template`
 *   Review the contents of a specific template by running ``runai describe template <template-name>``

 The purpose of this document is to provide the Administrator with guidelines on how to create & maintain templates.

 ## Template and Kubernetes

-CLI Templates are implemented as_ Kubernetes <a href="https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/" target="_self">ConfigMaps</a>.
+CLI Templates are implemented as Kubernetes [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/){target=_blank}.
 A Kubernetes ConfigMap is the standard way to save cluster-wide settings.

 ### Creating a Template